 As mobile search continues to grow, more and more transactions will be completed on mobile devices.
 The importance of optimising the path to conversion on mobile will only be intensified with the introduction of the mobile-first index.

 5. Page Speed

 We’ve probably saved the most important ‘til last.
 Page speed is the single biggest factor that developers need to focus on to prepare for the move to the mobile-first index.
 There are a number of ways that you can improve your mobile site speed.
-From improvements to your current site, moving to a better web hosting provider, to a shift to AMP or a PWA, speeding up your website will help to boost your rankings on the mobile-first index.
+From improvements to your current site, moving to a better web hosting provider (we’ve built comparisons for best hosting Canada, Australia hosting reviews, and more), to a shift to AMP or a PWA, speeding up your website will help to boost your rankings on the mobile-first index.
 Here are just a few of the ways you can look to speed up your mobile site speed:

 - AMP – The Accelerated Mobile Pages (AMP) Project is an open source initiative to improve the mobile ecosystem.
 Thanks to the pared down HTML that is used by AMP, it allows you to load your web pages much faster than regular HTML.
 Google also caches your content on their own cache to speed up load time even more.
 All this results in a much faster, sleeker user experience and should in turn lead to improved visibility in the search results.